Index Coverage Report

 How to see the Index Coverage Status Report

 The top-level report shows the index status of all pages that Google crawled or has attempted to crawl on your site, grouped by status, reason, validation, trend, and the number of pages per status.

 Crawled pages can have one of the following status values:

 - Error.
 This means the page is not indexed at all, and it will not be displayed in Google's results.
 Each error status will provide details regarding the reason and how it can be fixed.

 - Warning: The page is indexed, but has a few issues that you should be aware of.

 - Valid.
 The website's pages were successfully indexed.

 - Excluded: The pages that were intentionally not indexed to avoid their Google search visibility.

-To access the website's coverage report, make sure to add it in the https://search.google.com/ as property and go to Coverage in the left-menu.
+To access the website's coverage report, make sure to add it to the https://search.google.com/ as property and go to Coverage in the left-menu.